MetOffice/fab/Documentation/source/fab_base/processing.rst

 of all valid compilation profile names.
 This allows each site to specify its own profile modes.

+Additionally, a method of the same name is called in the site-specific
+configuration:

+.. automethod:: fab.fab_base.site_specific.default.config.Config.define_command_line_options
+    :noindex:

+This can be used to add more, site-specific command line options, and/or to change the defaults for options already specified.

 Parsing command line options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once all command line options are defined in the parser,